Gerhard Uhde: Life

 Toward the end of his life, Gerhard Uhde formed a close relationship with Ella Schneider, a long-time friend dating from his years in Heidenheim, who was instrumental in organizing his literary estate.
-Gerhard Uhde passed away on 7 August 1980, his 78th birthday, and was buried in a section of the Bad Hersfeld cemetery reserved for distinguished citizens.
+Gerhard Uhde died on 7 August 1980, his 78th birthday, and was buried in a section of the Bad Hersfeld cemetery reserved for distinguished citizens.
 Many of his manuscripts, letters, as well as unpublished short stories are archived at the Louis-Demme Stadtarchiv in Bad Hersfeld.